FUNDAMENTALS OF SENATE COMMITTEES

 WITNESSES

-On average, Senate committees hear from over 1,600 witnesses per year, providing a direct link between Parliament and the Canadian public.
-Committee meetings provide a forum for witnesses’ views to be heard by both parliamentarians and a larger audience.
+On average, Senate committees hear from over 2,000 witnesses per year, providing a direct link between Parliament and the Canadian public.
+Committee meetings provide a forum for witnesses’ views to be heard both by parliamentarians and a larger audience.
 Transcripts of witness testimonies are available on the Senate’s website.
 Public committee meetings are available through live and on-demand streaming on Senate ParlVU.

-The steering committee often takes a lead role in the selection of witnesses to be invited by reviewing draft lists.
+The steering committee often takes a lead role in the selection of witnesses.
 Suggestions about individuals or organizations that could be invited to appear may be made by committee members or analysts from the Library of Parliament.
 Members of the public who express an interest in appearing may also be taken into account.
 While the selection of witnesses is usually delegated to the steering committee, the proposed witness list may also be considered by the full committee.

 Ministers and Public Servants